 Scientists are always looking to develop and test new treatments for erectile dysfunction (ED).
-They typically base new treatments on existing ones that currently include oral medications, injections, and devices.
+They typically base the newest treatments on existing ones, which currently include oral medications, injections, and devices.

 Scientists often develop new treatments and therapies by applying new methods and technologies to existing treatments.
 However, they are also developing different treatment options for ED, such as stem cell therapy.

 This article discusses the current, emerging, and future treatments for ED.